mehulagg/gitlab/doc/user/project/integrations/prometheus.md

 #### Getting started

-After you have a connected Kubernetes cluster, you can deploy a managed Prometheus with a single click.
+After you have a connected Kubernetes cluster, you can deploy a managed Prometheus with a single
+click:

-1. Go to the **Operations > Kubernetes** page to view your connected clusters
+1. Go to the **Infrastructure > Kubernetes** page to view your connected clusters.
-1. Select the cluster you would like to deploy Prometheus to
+1. Select the cluster you would like to deploy Prometheus to.
-1. Click the **Install** button to deploy Prometheus to the cluster
+1. Click the **Install** button to deploy Prometheus to the cluster.

 ![Managed Prometheus Deploy](img/prometheus_deploy.png)